michiganhackers/quant-w24/README.md

 The current state of this project runs over one year, 2022.
 This can be changed by going into algorithm.py lines 11 and 12 and changing the dates to whatever you would like.

 test.py is not run in this project, but it was used to by the team to test the packages that were used.
+Additionally there is an empty template called my_algorithm where you are able to implement your own algorithm.
+Make sure to change the TODO in main.py so my_algorithm runs.